Residual 3D Scene Flow Learning with Context-Aware Feature Extraction: Related Work

 \subsection{Deep Learning On 3D Data}

-With the proposal of the pioneering work PointNet \cite{qi2017pointnet} and PointNet++ \cite{qi2017pointnet++}, deep learning on raw point clouds has gained more and more attention than voxels \cite{wu20153d,maturana2015voxnet,riegler2017octnet,garcia2019geometry} and multi-view \cite{su2015multi,kalogerakis20173d} based methods.
+With the proposal of the pioneering work PointNet \cite{qi2017pointnet} and PointNet++ \cite{qi2017pointnet++}, deep learning on raw point clouds has gained more and more attention than voxels \cite{maturana2015voxnet,riegler2017octnet} and multi-view \cite{su2015multi,kalogerakis20173d} based methods.
 PointNet \cite{qi2017pointnet} is the first network to process unstructured point sets and it utilizes shared Multi-Layer Perceptron (MLP) and max-pooling to learn the global features of point clouds.
-Follow-up work PointNet++ \cite{qi2017pointnet++} introduces a hierarchical fashion to learn features by aggregating local point features from neighbourhood points.
+Follow-up work PointNet++ \cite{qi2017pointnet++} introduces a hierarchical fashion to learn local point features from neighbourhood points.
 SPLATNet \cite{su2018splatnet} maps input points to a high-dimensional permutohedral lattice and adopts Bilateral Convolution Layer (BCL) \cite{jampani2016learning} to perform convolutions on sparse lattice and smoothly interpolate filtered signals back to input points.

-Some other works focus on point feature aggregation.
-RandLA-Net \cite{hu2020randla} introduces attentive pooling to replace max-pooling used in \cite{qi2017pointnet++} and effectively preserves useful local features from a wide neighbourhood.
+DGCNN \cite{wang2019dynamic} builds dynamic graphs based on KNN query in the feature space and performs contextual feature aggregation.
+RandLA-Net \cite{hu2020randla} introduces attentive pooling to replace max-pooling in \cite{qi2017pointnet++} and effectively preserves useful local features from a wide neighbourhood.
 SOE-Net \cite{xia2021soe} designs a point orientation-encoding unit to integrate local information from eight orientations divided by eight octants.
-DH3D \cite{du2020dh3d} leverages Flex Convolution (FlexConv) \cite{groh2018flex} and Squeeze-and-Excitation (SE) block \cite{hu2018squeeze} to avoid loss of structural information of local clusters induced by PointNet-based feature extraction.